COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Results

 \subsection{Comparison with Competing Methods}

-The vessel segmentation results for all six datasets are shown in \cref{tab:comparison on CT} (CT datasets) and \cref{tab: comparison on MRI} (MRI datasets).
-On the three CT datasets, COMMA outperforms baselines across all metrics, achieving 3-4\% higher clDice on KiPA and PARSE and a ~1\% improvement on ASOCA over DSCNet and SegMamba in Dice and NSD.
-Similarly, on the MRI datasets, COMMA surpasses MDNet and DSCNet by ~1\% on TubeTK and BreastMRI.
-COMMA also shows a modest advantage on IXI, which contains high-quality annotations and a large training cases.
-Furthermore, COMMA exhibits statistically significant differences from the top-performing methods across most scenarios.
+The vessel segmentation results for all datasets (PARSE, KiPA, ASOCA, TubeTK, BreastMRI, and IXI) are presented in \cref{tab:comparison on CT}, \cref{tab:comparison on CT-MRI}, and \cref{tab:comparison on MRI}.
+Statistical significance was assessed using paired t-tests and Wilcoxon signed-rank tests for paired comparisons, conducted over three randomly split test sets.
+The sample sizes for each dataset were as follows: KiPA (42), ASOCA (24), PARSE (60), TubeTK (24), BreastMRI (58), and IXI (342).
+On all six datasets, COMMA outperforms the baseline methods across most evaluation metrics, with significant statistical differences in many cases.
+For example, on the PARSE dataset, COMMA achieves the highest Dice and NSD scores, surpassing all other methods, with improvements of up to 1.5\% in Dice and 1.3\% in NSD compared to the second-best methods.
+On the IXI dataset, which includes high-quality annotations and a large number of training samples, COMMA also shows a modest advantage.

+It is worth noting that KiPA exhibits a slightly different pattern in structure-level metrics: although COMMA achieves strong overlap/surface metrics and lower false-positive behavior, its TRD is not always the highest.
+A key reason is the trade-off between branch-detection sensitivity and false-positive control.
+For KiPA dataset, we only segment the renal vein, which is characterized by low-significance venous contrast, strong background interference, and substantial shape variation caused by kidney/tumor conditions.
+Consequently, more aggressive branch extension can increase detected tree length while also introducing non-target vascular-like regions, thereby increasing leakage and FPR.
+By contrast, COMMA is relatively conservative in uncertain regions due to coordinated global–local constraints, which improves specificity and suppresses out-of-target predictions, but may miss some marginal connectivity that contributes to TRD.

+\cref{tab:comparison on complexity} illustrates the computational complexity of the models.
 COMMA also maintains computational efficiency even while simultaneously utilizes the patch data and entire image, compared with top-performing baselines.
 Specifically, COMMA’s FLOPs are one order of magnitude lower than those of MDNet and UMamba, and are half of SegMamba's.
 Additionally, COMMA’s peak GPU usage is lower than that of UMamba and SegMamba, with maximum GPU memory consumption only one-sixth of DSCNet’s.